-Piccadilly theatre box office, The Lehman Trilogy and The Curious Incident of the Dog in the Night-Time tickets, get information about the direct contact telephone number, best seats, restaurants, seating plans, running time and theatre address.
+Piccadilly theatre box office, The Lehman Trilogy tickets London West End, get information about the direct contact telephone number, best seats, restaurants, seating plans, running time and theatre address.
 Piccadilly theatre box office,16 Denman Street, London.
-For best seats call us from 10 am to 7:30 pm on 0207 492 0834.
+Click here to book your tickets.

-Piccadilly Theatre box office offers tickets for The Lehman Trilogy and The Curious Incident of the Dog in the Night-Time.
+Piccadilly Theatre box office offers tickets for The Lehman Trilogy and Heartbeat of Home.

 The Piccadilly Theatre is located at 16 Denman Street, behind Piccadilly Circus and adjacent to the Regent Palace Hotel, in the City of Westminster, London, England.